AnonymousWorks/OPERA/readme.md

-## OPERA: Don't Miss the Model Loading in Deep Learning Compiler Testing
+## A Tale of Two DL Cities: When Library Tests Meet Compiler

 OPERA is a test-migration-based technique to improve the testing of the model loading stage of DL compilers.
 It considers different sources of test inputs in DL libraries for migration.
 Also, it designs a diversity-based test prioritization strategy to migrate and execute those test inputs that are more likely to detect diverse bugs in the model loading stage, to improve the testing efficiency.